-You should notify your supervisor and the Human Resources office as soon as possible after you decide to end your employment and initiate your pension online or by contacting the HR Service Center no earlier than 90 days before you want to start your benefits.
+You should notify your supervisor and HR business partner as soon as possible after you decide to end your employment.
+At about that same time, if you want to receive (or begin receiving) your Plan benefit, you may initiate your pension online or by contacting the HR Service Center.
+However, this should be done no earlier than 90 days before you want to start your benefits.